azdeiv/new-project-template-rts/README.md

 Simply run `npm install` to get all dependencies installed.

-The template application is setup with pre-commit hooks, using Husky, to ensure code quality is to the highest standard.
+This template application is setup with pre-commit hooks, using Husky, to ensure code quality is to the highest standard.

-If VSCode/VSCodium is being used for development, it is recommended to download the EditorConfig, Prettier, ESLint, and stylelint extensions for a better development experience.
+If VSCode/VSCodium is being used for development, it is recommended to download the EditorConfig, Prettier, ESLint, and stylelint extensions for a better experience.

 ## Commands